codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Generated Project has Placeholder Fragment

-**Note:** Easiest way to avoid placeholder fragments is to update to latest eclipse and select **Empty** rather than **Blank** when generating activities which does not include the fragment placeholder.
+**Note:** Easiest way to avoid placeholder fragments is to update to latest eclipse and select **Empty Activity** rather than **Blank Activity** when generating activities which does not include the fragment placeholder.

 In recent versions of Eclipse, a "Blank Activity" is generated with a built-in placeholder fragment which can't be easily disabled.
 If you want to remove this placeholder fragment from a "Blank Activity" and work directly with the activity, you can follow these steps: